 Skip to content

-• Employee Compensation: enabling more competitive salaries and benefits to recruit and retain quality educators (neighboring districts have implemented raises, and ZCSD aims to be more competitive).
+What is meant by “Employee Compensation”?
+Enabling more competitive salaries and benefits to recruit and retain quality educators (neighboring districts have implemented raises, and ZCSD aims to be more competitive).

 The tax language ensures that this is not a tax increase, but a rededication of an existing tax.
 This reallocation will not increase millages past the current rate.